makersmansion/makersmansion/src/biases/self-serving-bias.md

 ---
 title: Self-Serving Bias
-description: Our failures are situational, but our success is our responsibility.
+description: Our failures are situational, but our success is our merit.
 tags:
     - social
     - belief
     - money
 ---

-> You won that award due to hard work rather than help or luck.
-Meanwhile, you failed that text because you hadn’t gotten enough sleep
+💬  **You won that award due to hard work rather than help or luck.
+Meanwhile, you failed that text because you hadn’t gotten enough sleep**

 ---